cooldracula/zcash-stack/docs/class-1-sync.md

 ## Measure twice, cut once

-Let's discuss some basic considerations for running Zcash infrastructure.
+Let's discuss some basic considerations for running Zcash ructure.
 In this section, you'll:

 1. Learn _what_ it means to host a Zcash node.
 1. Choose _where_ to host your Zcash node: externally, or self-hosted?